Promoting the Paralympics

 Retro Inspired Kinetic Pictograms for Tokyo 2020

-Each subtly convey every sport’s qualities and pure athleticism, taking inspiration for the initial designs created form the 1964 Tokyo games.
+Each convey every sport’s qualities and pure athleticism, taking inspiration for the initial designs created form the 1964 Tokyo games.
 In total 23 kinetic pictograms representing the Paralympics sports were designed by Masaaki Hiromura and animated by Kota Iguchi.

 With its simplistic design and geometric shapes, the pictograms have been able to utilise use in broadcasting of events, the official Tokyo website, and social accounts.
 They’ve been the perfect mix of creativity and structure to match this year’s games.